bradley-holt/couchdb-hypermedia-api/README.md

 6. Change into the `/vagrant` directory:
 `cd /vagrant`

+## Building

+This application's dependencies are managed by [Composer](http://getcomposer.org/).
+Run the following command to install dependencies:
+`./composer.phar install`

 ## Administering

 Administrative and maintainance tasks are available using the `admin.php` script.